James and Jean Greene

 Hugh White, who shares Jim’s passion for the country, says it’s hard to tell who received the greater blessing when Jim began doing mission work there — Jim or the people he served.
 “His energy and Passion have been an example and a blessing to many as Jim became involved in a lifelong calling to do mission work,” Hugh said.

 Through his life, Jim has demonstrated the importance of being part of something bigger than himself.
 That’s an example worthy of following.
-He was recently give a prestigious award from Brotherhood Mutual Insurance. that example, one well worth following made him an easy choice for the Kingdom Builder Award because he’s lived a lifetime of ministry and of regarding others as more important than himself.
+He was recently given a prestigious award from Brotherhood Mutual Insurance.
+That example, one well worth following made him an easy choice for the Kingdom Builder Award because he’s lived a lifetime of ministry and of regarding others as more important than himself.